Vridhcare, Cinema on Wheels bringing joy to the elderly living in old-age homes | Business

 To address this challenge, Cinema on Wheels has created an ultra-modern digital movie theatre for up to 50 people inside a Special Purpose Vehicle (SPV) that can be moved to different locations, bringing the experience of a multiplex cinema to the doorstep of communities.
 Through their association with Vridhcare, Cinema on Wheels has focused on getting this experience to the elderly population residing in 56 age homes across Rajasthan.
 Arvind Tungaria, the Founder of Cinema on Wheels, stated, "We were amazed to see the impact of our digital movie theatre on the elderly.
 Through our collaboration with Vridhcare, we witnessed people watching movies after decades due to limited resources, and it was heartwarming to see the joy it brought to them.
 While we primarily focus on children, this partnership has allowed us to serve the elderly who are often lonelier and in greater need of entertainment to lift their spirits.
 We are privileged to align our objective of serving the society at large with Vridhcare's mission."
 The collaboration between Vridhcare and Cinema on Wheels exemplifies the power of partnerships in addressing social challenges.
 By working together, these organisations have bridged the gap in access to entertainment for the elderly population in remote areas and given them a platform to engage with their peers.
 This initiative exemplifies how organisations can leverage each other's strengths and resources to achieve common goals.
 Age and illness should not hinder seniors from enjoying life to the fullest.

-(Disclaimer: The above press release has been provided by Prime News Network.
+(Disclaimer: The above press release has been provided by Primex News Network (PNN).
 ANI will not be responsible in any way for the content of the same)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)